 Selling online courses is one of the most realistic ways to make passive income online.

 Contrary to popular belief, it’s relatively simple and inexpensive to start selling online courses.
-To begin selling online courses all you need is yourself, a simple website, and a topic that you can teach.
+To begin, all you need is yourself, a simple website, and a topic you can teach.

-In this blog, I’m going to tell you why you should sell online courses and I’ll show you exactly how to make passive income selling online courses (it’s easier than you think).
+In this article, I’m going to tell you why you should sell online courses, and I’ll show you exactly how to make passive income selling online courses (it’s easier than you think).